GloUrb/glourbee/README.md

 # Example usage

-The `notebook.ipynb` file contains example of how to use the ee-waterextraction tool.
+The `notebook.ipynb` file contains example of how to use the GloUrbEE tool.

 # Data extracted
 ## Metrics